 A cousin of Russian olive is American silverberry, Elaeagnus commutata.
 It’s native to North America, unlike Russian olive.

-- Russian olive in the Americas is an invasive species.
+- Russian olive in the Americas is an invasive species that must be controlled.

 Read also on shrubs: